‘Say it to my face’ became ‘say it with my face’ at the presidential debate

 Harris didn’t invent polyphonic communication.
 It’s something on which people who face voluminous constraints often rely to communicate more fully or vent their thoughts in a controlled way.
 It’s a skill politicians from any historically marginalized group have to master, said Theon Hill, an associate professor of communication at Wheaton College whose research focuses on African American rhetoric in politics, pop culture, religion, and social movements.

-But it’s important to note here that Kamala Harris — who has since childhood identified as a Black woman with Indian heritage — is a Black woman.
-So the list of acceptable, laudable or sufficiently decorous public behavior is, for her, long, complex and often constraining, said Leah Hollis, associate dean for access, equity and inclusion at Penn State, University Park’s College of Education.
-Hollis’ research has centered on workplace bullying and the way that race and gender can influence educational experiences.
+But it’s important to note here that Harris — who has since childhood identified as a Black woman with Indian heritage — is a Black woman.
+So the list of acceptable, laudable, or sufficiently decorous public behavior is, for her, long, complex, and often constraining, said Leah Hollis, associate dean for access, equity, and inclusion in the Penn State College of Education.
+Hollis’ research has centered on workplace bullying and the way race and gender can influence educational experiences.

 “There’s a rich history in the U.S. of policing both the bodies and facial expressions of Black people, Black women specifically,” Hill said.
-“I mean, we can see that in the ways Michelle Obama was constantly analyzed and scrutinized, with [Associate Supreme Court Justice] Ketanji Brown Jackson and even in sports with athletes like Serena Williams or Angel Reese.”
+“I mean, we can see that in the ways Michelle Obama was constantly analyzed and scrutinized, with [U.S. Supreme Court Justice] Ketanji Brown Jackson, and even in sports with athletes like Serena Williams or Angel Reese.”

-What Harris did with her face was as intentional, as strategic as just about everything else Harris could control on that stage.
+What Harris did with her face was as intentional, as strategic as just about everything else she could control on that stage.

 “It was almost like this polite aggressiveness and confidence,” Hill said.

-When she raised her eyebrows at Trump assertions, put her hand under her chin and elevated those same brows, when she at points laughed, widened her eyes and shook her head at Trump’s ideas, she was effectively saying to those who read face, yes, I, too, think this is outrageous, this is racist, this is irrational, this is not in keeping with American democratic traditions.
-But when she spoke, and did so largely with a smile.
-She offered up some, but critics argue insufficient, policy details.
-And, she demonstrated an acute understanding of the behavioral lines inside which people like her are expected to play.
+When she raised her eyebrows at Trump’s assertions, put her hand under her chin, and elevated those same brows, when she at points laughed, widened her eyes, and shook her head at Trump’s ideas, she was effectively saying to those who read face, “Yes, I, too, think this is outrageous, this is racist, this is irrational, this is not in keeping with American democratic traditions.”
+But when she spoke, and did so largely with a smile, she offered up some, but critics argue insufficient, policy details.
+And she demonstrated an acute understanding of the behavioral lines inside which people like her are expected to play.

-It was one of those moments which brought to mind what the late Texas Gov. Ann Richards said in her 1988 Democratic Convention stage speech about the under-recognized skill of Ginger Rogers, a woman who did everything Fred Astaire did, only backward and in heels.
+It was one of those moments that brought to mind what the late Texas Gov. Ann Richards said in her 1988 Democratic National Convention stage speech about the underrecognized skill of Ginger Rogers, a woman who did everything Fred Astaire did, only backward and in heels.

 » READ MORE: Black women welcome allies, but we need accomplices | Opinion

-And, what Harris did with her face was as intentional, as strategic as just about everything else Harris could control on that stage.
+And what Harris did with her face was as intentional, as strategic as just about everything else she could control on that stage.
 Those facial expressions were meant to land and stick, if not needle — just like that comment about the size of Trump’s crowds.

-If you doubt that, consider the way that grids of Harris’ facial expressions have become widespread memes online, still in circulation after an entirely wild and news-filled week.
-Consider that Trump clocked more talking time than Harris yet, still lost.
+If you doubt that, consider the way grids of Harris’ facial expressions have become widespread memes online, still in circulation after an entirely wild and news-filled week.
+Consider that Trump clocked more talking time than Harris, yet still lost.
 Consider that contrary to what Trump did after he defeated Biden in the first debate, Trump quickly said there would be no Harris rematch.

 Faces — and points — were, indeed, made.